ajrgodfrey/WriteR/ReadMe.md

 ## Latest news

+### ScriptR 2023.0

+The first version of the app allows editing of an R script.
+Processing into HTML is done using the `rmarkdown` package in R. The result is an HTML page that the user must refresh.

 ### WriteR 2022.2

 The primary reason for this new version is to create  a second application for writing quarto documents.
 Work is needed to pull all common content out of the primary app file into child files (modules)

-This version is also having to deal with wxPython developments, including deprecated functionality.
+Work on this version also had to deal with wxPython developments, including deprocated functionality.